Download here, or subscribe

 Her terror doesn’t soothe my rage.
 I can’t get the baby out of my face, and her glee when it was struck with the rock.

 Random hard thumps from below as the RV turns itself back into the White City.
-There is no junk in our path.
-We’d already cleared much of it away.
+There is no junk in our path—we’d already cleared most of it away.
 The door opens and the woman’s head flies out.
 It bounces against the fence and settles.
 The driver laughs louder.

 Her leg follows, then the other.
 Then both arms, the last of which lands atop the heavy cabinet set we moved.
 The girl is turning blue from screaming.
 She must see the body parts past my shoulder as they flip over themselves before coming to a rest.
-The driver calls out: “When ya come down to it, all ya need is a torso and its holes!”
+The driver calls out: “When ya come down to it, all ya need is a torso and its holes!
+All this blood makes great lube!”

-The regular rhythmic thumping tells me he’s raping the woman’s torso.
+The regular rhythmic thumping tells me he’s raping it.

 The weird building is just up ahead.
 We must be doing seventy or eighty.
-We slow and stop at the same spot we did last time.
+The rig slows and stops at the same spot we did last time.

 The great horn blasts.
 It’s deafening, earth-shaking.
 The man doesn’t seem to care: he’s shouting with glee.